 for a guy who didn't try to lift the ball as much as others.

 Factors against him: Primarily a DH, played in small market, lack of speed.

-was voted for the affirmative on 36.5% of last years ballots, he needs
+was voted for the affirmative on 36% of last years ballots flat year-over-year.
+He needs

-to get closer to 50% to continue the momentum, now in his fourth year and not moving much.
+to get closer to 50% to continue the momentum, now in his fifth year and not moving much.

 - The Hall of Fame is still figuring out how to accommodate closers,

 it's my opinion that they are indeed a key element to the game and the